-Women for Tennessee’s Future (WTF) is celebrating 100 years of Women’s Suffrage and we hope you will join us by honoring women in your life who embody the courage, fight and grit of our suffragists!
+Women for Tennessee’s Future (WTF) celebrated 100 years of Women’s Suffrage through our WTF Honor Roll in August 2020.
+The women honored below embody the courage, fight and grit of our suffragists!

 WTF’s Honor Roll (alphabetical by last name):

 Lisa Armstrong honors her mom, Dorothy Stulberg, who taught her children to honor all people and to celebrate their differences.
 She taught us how to be strong women and to stand up for our rights and the rights of others.
 She fought the long and hard fight and her actions continue to teach and raise young women to be all that they can be

 Krissa Barclay honors County Clerk Brenda Wynn for being a mentor to young women through her example, sharing her story and walking in her faith.